camdecoster/camdecoster.github.io/src/content/blog/convert-javascript-object-to-string.md

 {"background":{"color":"red"},"color":"blue","lineDash":"4,2","width":3}
 ```

 That's closer, but we've lost all of the formatting that makes it human readable.
-Thankfully, `JSON.stringify` has an option to add white space.
+Thankfully, `JSON.stringify{:js}` has an option to add white space.
 I like tabs, so we'll use a tab character as the white space.

 Input: